Saying ‘I Love You’ for Less

 This is one of the many Valentine’s Day tips we’ve received from our frugal readers over the years:

 This is for the frugal romantic.
-Last Valentine’s Day I had $13.
-I went to the local grocery store and bought gladiolas (the cheapest flowers I could find – but very beautiful).
+Last Valentine’s Day I had a tiny budget to work with.
+I went to the grocery store and bought gladiolas (the cheapest flowers I could find – but very beautiful).
 I cut red tissue paper into hearts to look like rose petals.
 I also bought strawberries and grapes.
 I got out all the photos of the two of us and taped them to the wall in a trail leading to the bathroom.
 The bathroom walls were filled completely with more pictures.
-There was also a bath drawn waiting for his homecoming and fruit to feed him.
+There was also a bath drawn, waiting for his homecoming and fruit to feed him.
 It went over very well!

 Sandy sure has the right idea.
 It isn’t how much you spend on your sweetie.
 Instead, it’s what you say and how you say it.

 According to Hallmark, we’ll exchange 145 million Valentine’s Day cards.
 Only Christmas generates more greeting cards than Valentine’s Day.
-According to the National Retail Federation, we spent $21.8 billion for Valentine’s Day in 2021.
+According to the Oberlo.com, the average consumer spent $192.80 for Valentine’s Day in 2023.
 Wow!
 That’s a lot of love!

 But chances are that Sandy made a bigger impression than any box of candy would have made.
 That’s because her gift emphasized what they shared together.